-In Kx Stream data is typically split by age into distinct time buckets (usually calendar days).
-Historical data is partitioned by date and stored on-disk.
+In KX Stream data is typically split by age into time buckets, usually calendar days.
+Historical data are partitioned by date and stored on disk.
 The data for the current bucket uses a hybrid approach of in-memory and on-disk.
-The most recent data is stored in-memory for fast access with the rest saved on-disk.
+The most recent data is stored in memory for fast access, with the rest saved on disk.

-This is the described as the intraday writedown approach.
-The main reason for this is to protect against data volumes outgrowing the available memory, especially when servicing queries and performing end of day (EOD).
-This approach also uses another process, the log replay, to perform the on-disk writes, which frees up the database components for servicing queries or performing other tasks.
-The diagram below details the basic architecture.
+This is the intraday writedown approach.
+It protects against data volumes outgrowing available memory, especially when servicing queries and performing end of day (EOD).
+This approach also uses another process, the log replay, to perform the on-disk writes, which frees up database components for queries or other tasks.
+The diagram below shows the basic architecture.

 The framework consists of servers and clients.
-When the clients launch, they register with the server and publish the metadata of what topics they're interested subscribing and/or publishing to.
+When the clients launch, they register with the server and publish the metadata of what topics they are interested in subscribing and/or publishing to.

 The server stores this metadata and matches publishers to consumers when an overlap of topics occurs.
 It initiates a handshake between the processes and sets up a subscription between them.